jonaslwq/Sports-Store-Market-Bundling-Study/README.md

 **Market Basket Analysis - Readme**

 **Problem Statement:**
-The merchandising team at Decathalon wishes to introduce bundle deals for all products on their website to increase the average basket size when customers make online purchases.
+The merchandising team wishes to introduce bundle deals for all products on their website to increase the average basket size when customers make online purchases.
 The goal is to offer multiple products at a discounted price, encouraging higher sales volume and ultimately increasing turnover.

 **Methodology:**
 The analysis follows a three-pronged approach: